The One True God is our Good Shepherd

 List some reasons you are glad Jesus is your Shepherd.

-When you have the time, memorize Psalm 23.
+When you have the time, memorize Psalm twenty-three.
 I had it memorized decades ago and after I wrote today's devotion, I memorized it again.
-What a spiritual encouragement it has been for me to mentally mediate on each and every verse from this passage.
+What a spiritual encouragement it has been for me to mentally meditate on each and every verse from this passage.

-After studying about the One True God, explain in a paragraph how you feel about Him now.
+After studying about the One True God in this study, explain in a paragraph how you feel about Him now.

 back to home